cryptostorage/cryptostorage.com/README.md

 - Ubiq

 # ⚠ First Release
 This is the first release of this software.
-It should not be trusted with signficant amounts until it is reviewed by the community.
+It should not be used with signficant amounts until it is reviewed by the community.

 # Using this Tool as Securely as Possible